-IF THE STUDENT DOES NOT DISPUTE THE

-CHARGE, the faculty member may then assign a penalty, such as a verbal reprimand or lowered grade.
+IF THE STUDENT DOES NOT DISPUTE THE CHARGE, the faculty member may then assign a penalty, such as a verbal reprimand or lowered grade.
 Possible sanctions are listed below in the section titled Penalties in the Event of Academic Dishonesty.
 Any penalty imposed will be recorded by the faculty member on the incident form and filed with the appropriate Department Chair, Academic Director, or Dean.

-IN ALL CASES IN WHICH THE STUDENT

-DISPUTES THE CHARGE, s/he may request a review of the issue by the appropriate Department Chair or Academic Director within 10 business days following the initial meeting with the faculty member.
+IN ALL CASES IN WHICH THE STUDENT DISPUTES THE CHARGE, s/he may request a review of the issue by the appropriate Department Chair or Academic Director within 10 business days following the initial meeting with the faculty member.
 If the matter cannot be resolved at that level, an undergraduate student may contact the appropriate Dean or Academic Director to request a formal hearing.
 The Dean or Academic Director will appoint a Hearing Committee to conduct a hearing within 20 business days.

 The individual making the allegation will present the case to the Hearing Committee.
 During the hearing, each side will have the opportunity to present their case and to question the other side.
 The Hearing Committee may also ask questions.
 The hearing shall focus on evidence for the specific allegation and may include up to three witnesses for each side of the dispute.
 All evidence presented at the hearing will become a part of the hearing file.
-The hearing file will be submitted to the Associate Provost and Vice President for Academic Affairs or Dean of the College for Distance Learning within five business days.
-Upon receipt, the Vice President for Academic Affairs or Associate Dean of the College for Distance Learning will scan the appropriate documentation.
+The hearing file will be submitted to the Associate Provost and Vice President for Academic Affairs or Associate Dean of the College for Distance Learning within five business days.
+Upon receipt, the appropriate documentation will be scanned to the student's e-file.